 The 3.5mm mini-jack trigger provides a 12 volt DC output.
 It provides a constant output while the projector is on.
 It has numerous uses.
 For example, if you connect your projection screen to the 12 volt DC output with the cable that came with your screen, when you turn on the projector the screen will move down; when you turn the projector off, the screen will return to the storage position.
-To use the 12 volt DC output, you must first remove the safety plug.
+To use the 12 volt DC output, you must first remove the safety plug and turn Screen Trigger on in the System menu (see page 38).